shiming-chen/TransZero_pp/README.md

 To intuitively show the effect our method for attribute localization, we provide more attention maps.

-(For each row, image #1 is the original figure, image #2-#10 are the top-9 attended attribute maps, image #11 is the global atttened map)
+(For each row, image #1 is the original figure, image #2-#10 are the top-9 attended attribute maps, image #11 is the global attened map)

 ![](figs/Acadian_Flycatcher_0008_795599.jpg)
 ![](figs/American_Goldfinch_0092_32910.jpg)